waynegraham/registry.clir.org/_projects/2009-milestones-in-20th-century-american-children-s-lite.md

 ---
 layout: project
-title: "Milestones in 20th-Century American Children’s Literature at the Free Library of Philadelphia"
+title: Milestones in 20th-Century American Children’s Literature at the Free Library of Philadelphia
 ---